- Dear Life

 February 26, 2020

-Dear Life is a book about human care, and delivers many heartbreaking scenes from her experiences in hospice and her own life as well, and this in its most keen and personal sense, and about the care we all desire, especially in moments of crisis, with all the concerns and encounters both with ourselves, and our shortcomings, and our patients in care giving.
+"Dear Life" is a book about human care, delivering many heartbreaking scenes from her experiences in hospice and her own life as well, in a very keen and personal sense.
+It talks about the care we all desire, especially in moments of crisis, with all the concerns and encounters both with ourselves, our shortcomings, and our patients in caregiving.